The Pharos Lighthouse at Alexandria

 12. Estuarine Heat Traps.

 In river estuaries with a steady but minimal flow of fresh water and a shallow entrance bar, a heavy layer of brine can become trapped beneath an upper layer of (fresher) river water.
-A relatively well researched phenomena they can include elements of both a thermocline and halocline .
+A relatively well researched phenomena, they can include elements of both a thermocline and halocline .

 The establishment and maintenance of this phenomenon depends upon differentials in salinity and temperature that can be varied quite naturally or by design.
 As a primary heat exchange medium, a halocline layer has potential to act as a reservoir of either cold water or water somewhat warmer that the layer above, depending upon salinity.
-Whilst haloclines getting colder with depth are the norm, if mixing is sufficiently controlled, a heavily saline halocline can trap water in the depths far warmer (~5oC-7oC) than the fresher water at the surface and possibly more.
+Whilst haloclines getting colder with depth are the norm, if mixing is sufficiently controlled, a heavily saline halocline can trap water in the depths far warmer (ie ~5oC-7oC) than the fresher water at the surface and possibly more.
 To top

 The artificial harbour created at Alexandria is approximately 2km x 1km and is still one of the largest artificial harbours ever constructed.
-It is/was fed by the canal from the Nile that (originally) fed an outlet adjacent to the junction between the old and new harbours, making it entirely possible to control the fed either way.
+It is/was fed by the canal from the Nile that (originally) fed an outlet adjacent to the junction between the old and new harbours, making it entirely possible to control the feed either way.

 The new harbour, comprising an Inner and Outer section, has two wide and relatively shallow entrances onto the eastern Mediterranean, making it potentially ideal as a halocline thermal reservoir.
 Whilst it was clearly deliberately engineered as a part of the total project, just how it was used remains to be tested.
 There are good arguments both ways for using a halocline pool in this situation for the storing of both cold water and/or warm water, although obviously in separate sections.
 To top

 Since vortex technology benefits enormously by the suitable availability of moderate extremes of both hot and cold it would explain entirely why the harbour at Alexandria was so specifically divided into a separate sections, both separated from the old harbour to the west by the causeway and viaduct.
-In this situation and with suitable techniques it would seem entirely possible to create separate reservoirs of hot and cold water.
+In this situation and with suitable techniques it would seem entirely possible to create separate storage reservoirs of both hot and cold water.

 Passed over a warm, shallow water and/or a wetted surface, heated air would be released as a humid ring of vapour from an unbroken circle of pyramids or similar structures set in the sea at a radius of around 200m from the central tower.
 Producing an unbroken ring of warm thermals, they would provide the major convective heat source to sustain IRV circulation and thus act as the primary energy trigger for starting the ACE mechanism.